Table of Contents[Hide][Show]

 My daughter and I were truly impressed by the fresh fruit selection.
 There was sliced mango – and when it ran low, there was more.

 Another Embassy Suites perk, the social hour, offers snacks and drinks daily.
 Usually, this is just beer and wine, but the Embassy Suites Midtown also makes cocktails.

-The Embassy Suites Midtown also appeals to locals who are looking for a good bar or outdoor movie.
+The Embassy Suites Midtown also appeals to New Yorkers who are looking for a good bar or outdoor movie.
 The hotel has a craft cocktail bar.
 It also has an outdoor space where there are movies, open seasonally.

 This child and dog friendly hotel is also in Times Square, right off 7th Avenue and closer to Grand Central Terminal and the Museum of Modern Art.
 The hotel offers toys to both kids and dogs at check in.

 There are lots of options for hotel stays near Times Square, including vacation rentals.
 Check out our favorite NYC hotels for families, or use this interactive map to help you find a place to stay in the area.